THE FRUIT OF THE HOLY SPIRIT (Part 3)

 Paul writes, “But the Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.”
 (Gal.
 5:22-23 NLT).

-While the role of the Holy Spirit is to produce His fruit in you, your role is to manifest His fruit in your words, emotions and actions by acknowledging the presence and working of the Holy Spirit in his life, yielding yourself to the Holy Spirit, and by renewing your mind according to the truths of God’s Word.
+While the role of the Holy Spirit is to produce His fruit in you, your part is to manifest His fruit in your words, emotions, and actions by acknowledging the presence and working of the Holy Spirit in his life, yielding yourself to the Holy Spirit, and by renewing your mind according to the truths of God’s Word.